Everloom-129/Summer_Research_2023/Blind_LLM_Guide_Project/Chatbot/key/mot_sys.md

 Based on the information provided by user, please proceed step-by-step to:

-Identify any potential risks present on the road in the current key frame.
+1. Identify any potential risks present on the road in the frame sequence.
-Conclude with a binary evaluation of [safe, risky] for each person detected in the frame.
+2. Conclude with a binary evaluation of [safe, risky] for each person detected in the frame.
 For instance:
 #### frame 0:
 person 0: Safe